MicrosoftDocs/customer-insights/ci-docs/engagement-insights/manage-environments-workspaces.md

 ### Manage personal data

-To protect your customer's personal data, you can delete or export end user identifiable data.
+To protect your customer's personal data, you can delete or export end-user identifiable data.

 For more information, see [Delete and export event data containing personal information](delete-export-personal-data.md)